-Cost Sharing or Matching: The portion of project costs not paid by federal funds (unless otherwise authorized by federal statute).
-This may include the value of allowable third-party in-kind contributions, as well as expenditures by the recipient.
-See also 45 CFR § 75.306.
-Also known as non-federal share.
+Cost Sharing or Matching: The portion of project costs not paid by Federal funds (unless otherwise authorized by Federal statute).
+This may include the value of allowable third party inkind contributions, as well as expenditures by the recipient.
+See also 45 CFR §75.306 Also known as non-federal share.

 Current Community Condition: A challenge or issue preventing the community from achieving its long-term community goal.
-A specific and current community condition should be related to the purpose of the ERE Program.
+A specific and current community condition should be related to the purpose of the SEDS Program.
 The current community condition should be specific enough to provide general baseline information for the project, so that the achievement of project goals and outcomes can be used to show an enhancement in the condition described.

-Federal Share: The portion of total project costs that are paid by federal funds, 45 CFR §75.2.
+Federal Share: The portion of total project costs that are paid for by federal funds, 45 CFR§75.2.
 Financial assistance is provided by ANA in the amount of 80 percent of the approved costs of the project.
-The Commissioner of ANA may approve assistance in excess of such percentage, if such action is in furtherance of the purposes of the Native American Programs Act of 1974 (NAPA), 42 U.S.C. §2991 et seq.
+The Commissioner of ANA may approve assistance in excess of such percentage, if such action is in furtherance of the purposes of NAPA, 42 U.S.C. §2991 et seq.
 See Section III.2.
 Cost Sharing or Matching for additional information on approvals of federal share in excess of 80 percent.